 View your collection schedule your way!
 Sign up for collection reminders via email, text, phone call or add it to your electronic calendar application.
 You can also download and print your personalized collection schedule.

 Biweekly Garbage Collection

 The City is moving to biweekly garbage collection from November 4, 2019 to April 3, 2020.
 Your garbage collection day will remain the same but will be picked up every other week.
-Garbage will be collected weekly from December 23, 2019 to January 3, 2020.
+Weekly garbage collection resumes on April 6, 2020.

 There are some properties that require additional garbage collection service.
 The City is accommodating by offering an additional garbage cart for an annual fee.
 The City is focused on waste reduction and encouraging residents to reduce, reuse and recycle to extend the life of our Landfill.

 Why is the City permanently moving to biweekly garbage collection in the winter?

 - Biweekly garbage collection is part of our long-term Waste Plan Regina to divert waste from the landfill.
 Residents are encouraged to reduce, reuse and recycle.